Motion graphics, visual effects and broadcast design

 David Leedy designed the iconic logo for the Arts & Entertainment Network in the late-1980's.

-Lee Hunt Associates designed a symbol for Disney Channel upon its conversion to a commercial-free basic cable service on April 6, 1997
+Lee Hunt Associates designed a logo for the Disney Channel, upon its conversion to a commercial-free basic cable service, on April 6, 1997.

 The iconic and famous KBS typeface in a modified Handel Gothic iteration was introduced in October 1984, and a more iconic symbol, made à la Taeguk, was introduced in August 1985.